robertmoro/7ColorEPaperPhotoFrame/README.md

 - Image >
 - Scale Image...
 - Provide width and or height
-- Press Scale to apply the selection
+- Select Scale to apply the selection

 #### Crop
 'Shift + C' or main menu / right click image and select